Most employers understand the necessity of respirator use when their worksites contain hazardous chemicals, particles

 “They were using PAPRs (Powered Air Purifying Respirators), so he didn’t need fit testing.
 But, I explained that, even though he didn’t need to fit test the PAPRs, which were loose-fitting, they’re still classified as respirators, so he still needs to have respirator medical clearances on file.”

 For some, wearing a respirator impairs breathing, especially for older employees or those with asthma.
 It also affects vision and triggers panic attacks.

-Evaluating and fitting employers out of order can lead to steep OSHA fines — up to $13,260 per violation for serious violations, and up to $132,598 for repeat or willful violations, as of June 28, 2021.
+Evaluating and fitting employers out of order can lead to steep OSHA fines — up to $13,653 per violation for serious violations, and up to $136,532for repeat or willful violations, as of June 28, 2021.

 - Complete your respirator clearance questionnaire on a computer or mobile device, then submit;

-- A respirator clearance certificate will be issued to you within one (1) business day.
+- A respirator clearance certificate will be issued to you instantly, if you pass;

 Respirator clearance classifications include: